art4711/go_decoder_test/README.md

 ### Additional result.

-An C program equivalent to bc performs only 1.2x faster (slightly above 1GB/s), so the problem is not in the I/O subsystem in Go, it's all in the decoding and encoding.
+An C program equivalent to `ba` performs only 1.5x faster (around 2GB/s), so the problem is not in the I/O subsystem in Go, it's all in the decoding and encoding.
+Something equivalent to fmap performs 1.2x faster.
+Except if the mmap:ed array isn't `volatile` and we don't use the sum which allows the compiler to optimize away everything and then it actually performs 1132712x faster.

 ## Conclusion